David Stanley BEM - From One Student to the Royal Albert Hall

 Documentary Playlist

-The home of The Music Man Project is Southend-on-Sea, the City where David established his first weekly music school with local charity, Southend Mencap.
+The home of The Music Man Project is Southend-on-Sea, the City where David established his first weekly music school.
 Following the debut of 80 Southend-based Music Man Project performers at the London Palladium in 2015, a group of 12 original students became the charity’s first Student Ambassadors.
-These leading musicians tour the UK with concerts and workshops to raise awareness of accessible arts and culture and to encourage other communities to duplicate David’s original service.
-They regularly appear in the national media and at major concert venues, and they have delivered workshops to over 12,000 primary school pupils.
-In 2023, the Student Ambassadors became Global Ambassadors following their tour of San Diego, supported by HM Band of the Royal Marines and courtesy of our global marketing partner, TEAM LEWIS.
+These leading musicians tour the UK with concerts and workshops to encourage other communities to duplicate David’s original service.
+They regularly appear in the national media and at major concert venues, and they have delivered workshops to 17,000 primary school pupils.
+In 2023, the Student Ambassadors became Global Ambassadors following their tour of San Diego, supported by His Majesty’s Band of the Royal Marines and courtesy of our global marketing partner, TEAM LEWIS.
+In 2024 they performed at the Royal Nova Scotia International Tattoo in Canada.

 Corporate Away Days

-Corporate Disability Awareness and team building through singing, signing, playing and dancing with inspirational musicians with learning disabilities.
+Our inspiratoinal Corporate Disability Team Building Sessions bring disabled and business communities together through singing, signing, playing and dancing with our award-winning musicians.
 Find out more.

 Higher Education and Academic Research

 The Music Man Project is the basis of PhD research at the Royal College of Music by Music Man Project Director, Dr Natalie Bradford.
-CEO David Stanley has lectured at Berklee College’s ABLE Assembly in Boston, Manhattan School of Music in New York (annually) and the UK’s National Music Mark Conference.
-David and Natalie delivered a spotlight session and performance at the Inclusive and Supportive Education Conference (ISEC21), hosted by the University College of London Centre for Inclusive Education and the National Association of Special Educational Needs.
-Music Man Project Director, Sarah Mann, works in partnership with Kent University and our charity supported research students at universities around the UK, including Bath Spa University, the University of Birmingham and University College, London.
+We have lectured at Berklee College’s ABLE Assembly in Boston, Manhattan School of Music in New York, the UK’s National Music Mark Conference and the Inclusive and Supportive Education Conference (ISEC21), hosted by the University College of London Centre for Inclusive Education and the National Association of Special Educational Needs.
+Regional Music Man Project work in partnership with local colleges and universities and we support research students at universities around the UK, including Bath Spa University, the University of Birmingham and University College, London.

 Charity Directors